-Boutique Manager is responsible for the overall

-and also responsible for achieving sales objectives, store

-profitability goals, achieving and maintaining high

-operational and merchandising standards, building highly

-motivated teams and developing associates to enable

-them to progress in their careers with John Hardy.
-176
+Boutique Manager is responsible for the overall management of the boutique - retail sales and operation; and also responsible for achieving sales objectives, store profitability goals, achieving and maintaining high operational and merchandising standards, building highly motivated teams and developing associates to enable them to progress in their careers with John Hardy.

 Sales Associate is responsible for managing activities intended to achieve individual sales objectives and store sales and operational objective, such as promoting product attributes to the customer at the highest company standard, developing and enhancing personal skills to increase sales results, and participating in the promotion of a positive work/store environment.

 Sales Associate will be located in our Boutique in Bali (Nusa Dua, Jimbaran, Mambal, Seminyak) rotating job location will be applied to support one and another store needs also to encourage more sales achievement.